 It’s apparently one of the overall favourite pairings – and it’s not hard to see why.
 It was definitely my favourite pairing!

 The final pairing we enjoyed was the honey liqueur and mint chocolate.
 The liqueur is made from 100% blue gum honey (produced on the estate) and 24% alcohol.

 For this one, if you like, you can dip your mint chocolate in the honey liqueur and let it melt or have it after a sip of wine, as normal.

-This was probably my least favourite of the four (the honey liqueur is quite unusual – but if you love honey, you’ll most likely adore it) because I found it pretty strong but my boyfriend actually seemed to enjoy it the most of the four tastings.
+This was probably my least favourite of the four (the honey liqueur is quite unusual – but if you love honey, you’ll most likely adore it) because I found it pretty strong but my friend actually seemed to enjoy it the most of the four tastings.